-A Boilerplate is a convenient way to define components to be used by a project, so that new projects can be created quickly with the same tooling set up as soon as the project is created.
+A Boilerplate is a convenient way to define components to be used by an application, so that new applications can be created quickly with the same tooling set up as soon as the application is created.

-A Boilerplate can be used to define any project-level components and processes that are to be re-used (note that Python components will be handled by our addon system and Pip, not by Boilerplates) but will typically take care of a project’s frontend set-up.
+A Boilerplate can be used to define any application-level components and processes that are to be re-used.

-When a project is created, it will always specify a Boilerplate - even if it’s a pre-defined Blank Boilerplate that leaves all these choices up to you.
+When an application is created, it will always specify a Boilerplate - even if it’s a pre-defined Blank Boilerplate that leaves all these choices up to you.

 Our built-in Boilerplates¶